 If you don’t pay any money you owe as part of your insurance, we may use a debt collection agency.
 If that happens you’ll have to pay an extra fee to cover the cost.
 We prefer to avoid situations like this (and we’re sure you do too), so it’s very important you make sure you have enough money set aside to cover the cost of your insurance, and that your payment details are always up-to-date.

-As part of our service we will provide to you the Miles Tracker telematics device which you can use in accordance with these terms of business.
+As part of our service we may provide to you the Miles Tracker telematics device which you can use in accordance with these terms of business.

 During your insurance, the Miles Tracker will remain our property and you must keep it safe and you must not try to modify, tamper with it, attempt to access the software on it, or hire, lend, sell or give it to any other person.
 If you do so, we may cancel your insurance.
 Remember that your policy excess will increase if you have an incident while the Miles Tracker is not plugged in (as set out in your schedule).